 In a world where the LG Watch Sport exists, it’s a bit harder to recommend this new Huawei device.
 However, if you love the look and aren’t turned away from the lack of rotating side button, this may be a good option for you.

 Best Android Wear watch for fitness

-Polar’s new M600 sport watch is by far the best Android Wear-powered fitness tracker on the market.
+The Polar M600 sport watch is by far the best Wear OS watch for fitness.